 With sincere intentions, we can still reap the blessings and rewards of the holy month during our periods.

-Ramadan period rules
+Ramadan rules

 How to make up missed fasts

-If you’re unable to make up your fasts due to permanent health issues, age, or other reasons, Islam offers alternatives in the form of paying Fidya.
+If you’re unable to make up your fasts due to permanent health issues, age, or other reasons, Islam offers alternatives in the form of paying fidya.

 What to do if your period starts during the day